SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Includes work**

-- Be able to run distributed pyspark jobs on our kubernetes cluster
+- Be able to run distributed pyspark jobs on our Kubernetes cluster
 - Access to pyspark web UI during job
 - Metrics of pyspark jobs
 - History server to access finished jobs metrics